CrossRef/event-data-user-guide/docs/introduction.md

 Registered Content is the name we give to items that are registered with Crossref, and to which DOIs have been assigned.
 This includes Articles, Books and Datasets.
 When the phrase 'Registered Content Item' is used, you can usually think of a journal article, but be aware that it can apply to any piece of content that was registered with Crossref.

-Additionaly, Event Data not only collects this data but also serves as an open platform for third parties to make their own activity data available to everyone.
+Additionally, Event Data not only collects this data but also serves as an open platform for third parties to make their own activity data available to everyone.
 Anyone can build tools, services and research using this platform.

 <img src='../images/overview.png' alt='Event Data Overview' class='img-responsive'>